 This small metal sculpture, from an important center of Buddhist art, appears to have traveled from India to Tibet across the centuries.

 The Kathmandu Valley is known for its high-quality craftsmanship.
 What are some of the main artistic techniques and visual strategies that developed here?
-How did artisans spread the practices of painting, lost wax casting, and repousse?
+How did artisans spread the practices of painting and lost wax casting?

 The recorded origin of this painting tells the story of famous Nepalese artisans drawn to Ngor Monastery through the power of a monk’s prayer.